 The owner of retail stores, Saks Fifth Avenue and Lord & Taylor announced a data breach in April that revealed the theft of more than 5 million users’ credit and debit card information.
 The series of attacks began in May 2017, and since then, the hackers have been selling this information on the dark web.
 The attack was discovered by Gemini Advisory, a cybersecurity firm that called the breach one of the biggest and most damaging ever to hit retail companies.

-In late March, the U. S. Justice Department discovered universities had been targeted by a government based Iranian hacking scheme.
+In March 2019, the U. S. Justice Department discovered universities had been targeted by a government based Iranian hacking scheme.
 Nearly 150 universities in the United States had 31 terabytes of intellectual property stolen via a phishing scam aimed at professors at the universities.

 The attack is estimated to have caused over 3.4 billion worth of damages.
 The hackers attacked five U.S. government agencies and 36 private emails.

 Keep only what you need.
 Inventory type and quantity of information in your files and on your work computers.
 Here are more ways to prevent a business data breach:

 - Safeguard your data.
 This could mean coming up with a strong password where sensitive information is stored or finding a special place for your data.
 You can get a hard drive, server, or system folder where it has specific protection methods for your private information.